High-level overview of changes in the .NET Core tools

 pub folder using the "Release" configuration.
 Internally, this command gets translated into the following MSBuild invocation:

-run commands, as they have not been implemented as MSBuild targets.
+run commands.
+They have not been implemented as MSBuild targets.